 Barbara, our 5'8 tester found the Laminina a bit snug but she still fit!

-We like the bag's articulated foot box, which allowed our taller testers feet to lay comfortably and not pointed like in the Cat's Meow.
-If you're looking for a synthetic bag that is not the traditional mummy shape, check out the NEMO Rave for a more rectangular shape.
+We like the bag's articulated foot box, which allowed our taller testers feet to lay comfortably flat and not stay pointed.
+Overall, great comfort and fit for a good night's sleep.

 The Laminina's bright yellow lining material is too light and shows stains easily.
 We also think that the draft tube is located too far from the face opening and ends up around our shoulders, not neck.

-This contender does not compress as well as a down sleeping bag like the Feathered Friends Egret UL 20, the Editors' Choice Award winner.
+This contender does not compress as well as a down sleeping bag.
 It does come with a compression sack, which does a decent job of compressing the bag to a manageable size, but nowhere near its predecessor's the Ultralaminina's size.
+It's a great option if space isn't of a concern.

-The Laminina Z Flame has a small exterior stash pocket for stowing items that might be useful in the night time, like your headlamp.
+The Laminina Z Flame has a small exterior stash pocket for storing items that might be useful in the night time, like your headlamp.

 We like the Laminina Z Flame's articulated foot box and wish that the Cat's Meow had the same feature.